jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 Therefore, the aim of this 'Polynomial Optimization - Part I' article is to:
 * Provide a very brief theoretical overview (the algebraic tools, and a few tricks)
 * Illustrate these tools by brute forcing two elementary math Olympiad problems (using SageMath)
-* Wonder how we could extend these tools to practical machine learning problems (introducing polynomial optimization - Part II !).
+* Wonder how we could extend these tools to practical machine learning problems (this will be polynomial optimization - Part II !).